ryouchinsa/Rectlabel-support/README.md

 # Key features
 - Drawing bounding box, polygon, and cubic bezier
 - Export index color mask image and separated mask images
+- Label pixels with superpixel and brush tools
 - 1-click buttons make your labeling work faster
 - Customize the label dialog to combine with attributes
 - Settings for objects, attributes, hotkeys, and labeling fast